8 Skills You Need to Succeed as a Surgical Tech

 4. Exceptional Dexterity

 Do you remember the game "Operation" and how difficult it was to pull the pieces out without touching the edge?
-The same dexterity and hand steadiness needed in that game, is exactly what is required in a real-life operating room.
+The same dexterity and hand steadiness needed in that game is exactly what is required in a real-life operating room.
 During surgery, you must be able to remain shake-free and maintain absolute concentration.
-As a surgery technician, this skill is critical.
+As a surgical technician, this skill is critical.

 5. Not Squeamish

 Obviously, inside the operating room you are going to see some very graphic scenes, unlike anything you've likely ever witnessed before.
 Although fascinating and amazing to watch, it is important that you are able to handle such situations without becoming nauseated or even worse, faint.
 Your ability to stay in control and remain focused is crucial during surgery.

 Every day comes with its own challenges and new scenarios.
 This is why it is important to be able to think on your feet.
 Situations can change in the blink of an eye and you need to be ready to make the proper adjustments.
 There may be instances when there isn't time for anyone to tell you what to do.
 Therefore, you must be able to fully understand the situation at hand and perform the appropriate tasks without instruction.

 You must be teachable.
 There will always be someone who is more skilled and has had more experience than you.
 They can teach you crucial skills that you may not be able to learn elsewhere.
 Therefore, keep your mind open to suggestions, requests and ideas.
 Then, you too will be able to teach others.